RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-02-aws-cli-advanced-filtering.markdown

 ![JSON Header](./images/JSON_header.jpg)

-## Basic Formatting and Filtering Output
+## Basic JSON Formatting and Filtering

 I looked at basic formatting and filtering in my [AWS CLI essentials post](./2022-08-30-aws-cli-essentials.markdown).
 As a quick recap, you can use the `--query` command-line parameter to pass a string specifying a query expression on the JSON results, and sometimes these can get quite complex.